eristoddle/Piwik-Ecommerce-for-Zen-Cart-1.5/README.md

 Name
 ====
-Piwik Ecommerce for ZenCart version 1.3.9 and lower
+Piwik Ecommerce for ZenCart version 1.5

+Go [here](https://github.com/eristoddle/Piwik-Ecommerce-for-Zen-Cart) for the plugin that works on version 1.3.9 or older.

 Version Date
 ============